kubranarci/edgeR-noReplicate/README.md

 ....usage.....

 CountTable.txt  1.
 CONTROL 2.
 SAMPLE

 edgeR_noRep.R INPUT_CountTable.txt  dispersion  FDR_value_up FDR_value_down  P_value  UP_regulated_file DOWN_regulated_file   All_file

 Disregulated genes are annotated using R org.Hs.eg.db package, and only Ensembl Gene ID could be used as key

+#prepare_countMatrix.pl is to prepare edgeR compatable CountTable.txt from count table results from HTSeq count results.

+!This version is only applicable for GRCh38/hg38